Forward Proxy Servers: An All You Need To Know Guide

 3. Visibility

-• Forward Proxy: Clients are aware of the forward proxy, and it is commonly used for purposes like content filtering, access control, and privacy.
+• Forward Proxy: Clients are aware of the proxy, and it is commonly used for purposes like content filtering, access control, and privacy.

 • Reverse Proxy: Clients may be unaware of the presence of a reverse proxy.
 It is often used to enhance security, load balancing, and to centralize services.